 Twitter made its internet debut in 2006.
-Since then, it has quickly become one of the most popular social media networks.
+Since then, it has quickly become one of the most popular social media networks on the web.

 Not only is it a social site, but it's also a marketing tool, a news-sharing platform, and a way to keep up with the thoughts of your favorite celebrities.
-It has, in effect, made our world smaller by connecting us to people who would otherwise be out of reach.
+It has made our world much smaller by connecting us to people who would otherwise be out of reach.

 Twitter is a preferred platform for many due to its reputation of shorter commentary as opposed to drawn-out diatribes.
 It also has not yet been inundated with many of the problems vexing users on other social media sites: automatic video ads, unwanted fake news profiles, and extreme privacy breaches.

-To create your account, you’ll need to provide your name and either a phone number or email address.
+To create your account, you need to provide your name and either a phone number or email address.
 You can do this either on your desktop or through the Twitter mobile app.

-Make sure these are correct.
-They’ll be used to verify your identity, as well as help you reset your password in the future
+Make sure the information you enter in these fields is correct.
+It will be used to verify your identity, as well as help you reset your password in the future

 Next, create a strong password that will keep your account safe from harm.
-With the rise of internet hacks, it’s more important now more than ever to practice safe password etiquette.
-You can check out our guide on how to create a strong password if you get stuck on this part.
+With the rise of internet security breaches, it’s more important now more than ever to practice safe password etiquette.

 If you did not already give Twitter your phone number, you will be prompted to do that now.
 Twitter uses your phone number sparingly (typically to help reset information should you need two-step verification after being locked out of your account).
 This step is optional, but highly useful should you ever encounter a problem.